ahujainc/SLAX/README.md

 # Matlab Code for implementing SLAX
-# An Approximation Approach for Response Adaptive Clinical Trial Design (https://ssrn.com/abstract=3212148)
+- For the paper: An Approximation Approach for Response Adaptive Clinical Trial Design (https://ssrn.com/abstract=3212148)
-by Vishal Ahuja and John R. Birge
+- by Vishal Ahuja and John R. Birge

 Main function file: "mainfun_SLAX" - this function is the main function and calls the following functions:
 1) fun_ap_sim_B